- Family and Medical Leave Policy

 - Submit a Health Certification Form

 A faculty member applying for sick leave must sign an authorization allowing his/her health care provider to release medical information to Human Resources, related to the leave request.
-The faculty member's health care provider must complete a “Certification of Physician or Health Care Practitioner” form (available from the Human Resources web pages).
+The faculty member's health care provider must complete a “Certification of Physician or Health Care Practitioner” form (available from Human Resources).
 The completed form is to be returned to Human Resources.
 This form must be completed and returned to Human Resources prior to commencement of extended sick leave whenever possible.
 Human Resources will supply information and forms necessary to apply for Family & Medical Leave, if applicable.
 Salary continuation may be delayed or denied if the necessary documentation is not provided in a timely manner.

 The faculty member and/or the treating health care provider may be asked to provide additional information necessary to determine eligibility for paid sick leave.
 The College reserves the right to require a faculty member to undergo an independent medical examination and/or to obtain a second opinion, at the College's expense, as a part of the process of evaluating a claim for benefits.